thatlarrypearson/telemetry-obd/README.md

 * Connect Bluetooth enabled Raspberry Pi to power.
 * Watch Bluetooth ELM 327 OBD interface lights to ensure that the Raspberry Pi is interacting with the interface within a minute or two.
 No flashing lights indicates failure.

-Before turning off the vehicle:
+After turning off the vehicle:

 * Disconnect power from Raspberry Pi.